lucerlab/GMM-NEA/README.md

 (*M*) for each transition.
 If any outlier is detected, the corresponding geometry/configuration is stated as well in the header (*Skipped geometries (outliers)*).

+A sample of Files 1 and 2 can be found in the folder `Data`.

 #### Examples:

 ```